 Attachment Parenting Is Gut Healthy Parenting!

 We love attachment parenting, not only because it strengthens parent-child bonds and produces caring, confident kids—but also because it encourages microbial health!
-Loving, responsive relationships reduce stress and elevate mood, which supports the immune system and helps your child’s probiotics to thrive.
-Breastfeeding and nurturing skin-to-skin contact give baby’s microbiome its optimal startup conditions by introducing life-enhancing strains of friendly flora to join her microbial mix.4,5,6
+Loving, responsive relationships help reduce stress and elevate mood, which supports the immune system and helps your child’s helpful microbes to thrive.
+Breastfeeding and nurturing skin-to-skin contact give baby’s microbiome its optimal startup conditions by introducing beneficial strains of friendly flora to join her microbial mix.4,5,6

 Attachment parenting is a kind and deeply respectful way to raise kids without painful power struggles or harsh discipline.
 You’ll build lasting closeness and trust with your children—and you’ll set the stage for a lifetime of gut health!